josevalim/portal/README.md

 end
 ```

-We have define our `Portal` struct and a `Portal.transfer/3` function (the `/3` indicates it expects three arguments).
+We have defined our `Portal` struct and a `Portal.transfer/3` function (the `/3` indicates it expects three arguments).
 Let's give this transfer a try.
 Start another shell with `iex -S mix` so our changes are compiled and type:

 ```iex
 # Start doors